Liverpool Humbled By Haaland-less Man City - UrduPoint

 Liverpool have now conceded three or more goals in nine games this season and the punishment did not end there for the visitors.

-Grealish was the standout individual on the day and rounded it off with his first goal at the Etihad this season.
+Grealish was the standout individual on the day and rounded off arguably his best performance as a City player with the fourth goal.

-City's movement off the ball was again too good for a cumbersome Liverpool defence as Grealish and De Bruyne exchanged a one-two before the England international slotted into the far corner.
+City's movement off the ball was again too good for a cumbersome Liverpool defence as Grealish and De Bruyne exchanged a one-two before the Premier League's most expensive player of all time side-footed into the far corner.

 But City could be coming to the boil at just the right time after scoring 17 goals in their last three games and with Arsenal still to visit the Etihad later this month.